-- 3.4 Although it is the responsibility of the student to act with reasonable diligence in communicating about and attending these meetings (and relevant Personal Academic Tutoring modules), Schools also have a duty to make reasonable attempts to contact students who are not attending them.
+- 3.4 Students on an apprenticeship programme will have four tripartite meetings per year, with each meeting involving a representative from their employer, as well as their Personal Academic Tutor3. - 3.5 Although it is the responsibility of the student to act with reasonable diligence in communicating about and attending these meetings (and relevant Personal Academic Tutoring modules), Schools also have a duty to make reasonable attempts to contact students who are not attending them.
 Personal Academic Tutors should firstly contact the student and subsequently communicate a student's absence to the Programme Lead as part of the Reasonable Diligence process.
-As part of this process Personal Academic Tutors (or nominated academic) should also request a meeting where concerns have been raised about a student's attendance at teaching session and/or engagement with their programme of study. - 3.5 Personal Academic Tutor meetings will focus on the student's overall academic progress and personal development.
+As part of this process Personal Academic Tutors (or nominated academic) should also request a meeting where concerns have been raised about a student's attendance at teaching session and/or engagement with their programme of study. - 3.6 Personal Academic Tutor meetings will focus on the student's overall academic progress and personal development.
 During these meetings, students will be able to discuss with their tutor the development of academic skills, response to feedback on assessments, employability, and personal development opportunities (such as volunteering or year abroad).
-These meetings will be supported by the activities in the PebblePad tutorial workbook and appropriate resources.
-Additionally, for the majority of undergraduate students, the focus on academic progress and personal development will also be embedded in and extended by first year Personal Academic Tutoring modules; - 3.6 The role of a Personal Academic Tutor is to take an overview of a student's academic and personal development, so it is normally expected that they would be able to provide an initial reference for a tutee. - 3.7 The student may raise any non-academic issues with the Personal Academic Tutor, recognising that the Personal Academic Tutor is there to signpost them to the most appropriate support services.
+These meetings will be supported by the activities in the online tool and appropriate resources.
+Additionally, for the majority of undergraduate students, the focus on academic progress and personal development will also be embedded in and extended by first year Personal Academic Tutoring modules; - 3.7 The role of a Personal Academic Tutor is to take an overview of a student's academic and personal development, so it is normally expected that they would be able to provide an initial reference for a tutee. - 3.8 The student may raise any non-academic issues with the Personal Academic Tutor, recognising that the Personal Academic Tutor is there to signpost them to the most appropriate support services.
 The Personal Academic Tutor should also remind the student of the importance of recording and submitting extenuating circumstances information in the appropriate manner.
 The Senior Tutor (or Extenuating Circumstances Officer) can provide further advice to the student or Personal Academic Tutor regarding this process.
-Discussions held with a Tutor cannot constitute, or substitute for, the submission of a formal extenuating circumstance for consideration by Boards of Examiners or Extenuating Circumstances Panels. - 3.8 The tutorial process and Personal Academic Tutoring modules, supported by the online PebblePad portfolio tool, should encourage students to understand and reflect upon the academic and personal skills development embedded within their programme of study.
+Discussions held with a Tutor cannot constitute, or substitute for, the submission of a formal extenuating circumstance for consideration by Boards of Examiners or Extenuating Circumstances Panels. - 3.9 The tutorial process and Personal Academic Tutoring modules, supported by the online tool, should encourage students to understand and reflect upon the academic and personal skills development embedded within their programme of study.
 To support this process, students should be referred to the relevant career planning resources and academic services within the Library to facilitate personal development planning.